F1 constructor standings 2020 – points table and results

 The Austrian Grand Prix was won by Finnish racing driver Valtteri Bottas, who scooped first place driving for Mercedes.

+Oh, Ferrari.
+Charles Leclerc’s eagerness to gain positions in the opening lap cost the Italians dearly as he slammed into the side of Sebastian Vettel.

+The German veteran was ruled out of the race immediately while Leclerc limped through three laps before being retired.
+Lewis Hamilton cruised through a clean race, Valtteri Bottas claimed second while Max Verstappen came in third despite a spirited performance from Red Bull.

-RadioTimes.com has also rounded up the driver standings for you – follow the link for all the F1 driver standings for 2020, which we’ll keep updated with all the latest.
+RadioTimes.com has also rounded up the F1 driver standings 2020 so you can keep track of all the latest movers and shakers in the sport.